Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description includes an explicit usage recommendation: 'Use this to detect when a publisher you subscribe to has pivoted content or gone dormant.'
-While it doesn't mention when not to use it or list alternatives, the context is clear enough for appropriate selection.
+The description explicitly advises when to use the tool: 'Use this to detect when a publisher you subscribe to has pivoted content or gone dormant.'
+This provides clear context for usage.
+It does not explicitly mention when not to use it or list alternatives, but the guidance is sufficient for an AI agent to understand its applicability.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.